-To retrieve the domain SID from the PDC or an existing BDC and store it in the secrets.tdb, execute 'net rpc getsid' on the BDC.
+To retrieve the domain SID from the PDC or an existing BDC and store it in the secrets.tdb, execute:

+root# net rpc getsid

 - The Unix user database has to be synchronized from the PDC to the BDC.
 This means that both the /etc/passwd and /etc/group have to be replicated from the PDC to the BDC.
 This can be done manually whenever changes are made, or the PDC is set up as a NIS master server and the BDC as a NIS slave server.
-To set up the BDC as a mere NIS client would not be enough, as the BDC would not be able to access its user database in case of a PDC failure. - The Samba password database in the file private/smbpasswd has to be replicated from the PDC to the BDC.
-This is a bit tricky, see the next section. - Any netlogon share has to be replicated from the PDC to the BDC.
+To set up the BDC as a mere NIS client would not be enough, as the BDC would not be able to access its user database in case of a PDC failure.
+NIS is by no means the only method to synchronize passwords.
+An LDAP solution would work as well. - The Samba password database has to be replicated from the PDC to the BDC.
+As said above, though possible to synchronise the smbpasswd file with rsync and ssh, this method is broken and flawed, and is therefore not recommended.
+A better solution is to set up slave LDAP servers for each BDC and a master LDAP server for the PDC. - Any netlogon share has to be replicated from the PDC to the BDC.
 This can be done manually whenever login scripts are changed, or it can be done automatically together with the smbpasswd synchronization.